syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>Sticky note</td>
-<td>The button that appears in the annotation toolbar allows you to add the sticky note in the document in the PDF Viewer.</td>
+<td>The button that appears in the annotation toolbar allows you to add the sticky note to the document in the PDF Viewer.</td>
 </tr>
 <tr>
 <td>Signature</td>
-<td>The button that appears in the annotation toolbar allows you to create and add the signature.</td>
+<td>The button that appears in the annotation toolbar allows you to create and add a signature.</td>
 </tr>
 <tr>
 <td>Color picker</td>